vgade-invn/ardupilot/libraries/AP_XRCE_Client/README.md

 Follow the steps to use the DDS agent

-- Install DDS Agent (as described here)
+- Install DDS Agent (as described here), using the stable `master` branch

   - https://micro-xrce-dds.docs.eprosima.com/en/latest/installation.html#installing-the-agent-standalone